caiogondim/fast-memoize.js/README.md

 The serializer is a function that receives one argument and outputs a string that represents it.
 It has to be a
 [deterministic algorithm](https://en.wikipedia.org/wiki/Deterministic_algorithm)
-meaning that, given one input, it always give the same output.
+meaning that, given one input, it always returns the same output.

 ## Benchmark